TaxiKab119/odin_recipes/README.md

 This my first project completing the Odin Project Foundations course.
+It is not intended to look nice.

 # Brief Intro of the Current Project